f5devcentral/ansible-bigip-onbording/README.md

  - 'local'
  - 'localhost'

 device_license: 'AAAAA-BBBBB-CCCCC-DDDDD-EEEEEEE'   //BIG-IP license key.
-Only use this variable if you desire the licensing task to run.
+Only declare this variable if you desire the licensing task to run.

 ip_version: 4                                       //DNS protocol version

 vlan_information:                                   //VLAN configured on BIG-IP
  - name: 'External'                                 //Example: VLAN 'External' with VLAN tag 10
-   tag: '10'                                                   tag 10 tagged to interface 1.1
+   tag: '10'                                                   tag 10 tagged to interface 1.1.
+Omitting the 'tag' parameter will create an untagged VLAN
    interface: '1.1'
  - name: 'Internal'                                 //Example: VLAN 'Internal' with VLAN tag 11
-   tag: '11'                                                   tagged to interface 1.2
+   tag: '11'                                                   tagged to interface 1.2.
+Omitting the 'tag' parameter will create an untagged VLAN
    interface: '1.2'

 selfip_information:                                 //Self-IP configured on the BIG-IP